BatyaWail/AngularProject/README.md

 ## Features

 - User-friendly interface for browsing recipes.
-- Search functionality to find recipes based on keywords.
+- Search functionality to find recipes based on keywords as well as by category and preparation time, so that everyone can find the recipe that suits them.
-- Ability to save favorite recipes for future reference.
 - Integration with external APIs for recipe data.
 - Utilizes routing mechanism for efficient navigation between components.